philips-software/terraform-provider-hsdp/docs/resources/docker_namespace_user.md

 # hsdp_docker_namespace_user

-Manages user access to namespace.
+Manages user access to a registry namespace.
 Permissions can be set to pull, push and delete repositories in the namespace.
-A user grant also be granted admin permissions
+A user can also be granted full admin permissions.

 ## Example usage